AG-Salinga/sampledb-api-wrapper/README.md

     - [x] Reading all groups' permissions
     - [x] Reading a group's permissions
     - [ ] Setting a group's permissions
-    - [x] Reading all projects' permissions
+    - [x] Reading all project groups' permissions
-    - [x] Reading a project's permissions
+    - [x] Reading a project group's permissions
-    - [ ] Setting a project's permissions
+    - [ ] Setting a project group's permissions
 - [x] Instruments
     - [x] Reading a list of all instruments
     - [x] Reading an instrument